ketamine0389/Watert-Console/src/!notes.md

 - More brainstorming documented in `#Issues`
 - Begun work on Combat Detection
 - Learned more about `super` and `@Override`
+######5/26/2022
+- Continued work on Combat system
+- Broke Combat system
+    - Combat may be broken because of calculations
+######5/27/2022
+- Continued work on Combat system
+- Fixed Combat system
+    - Forgot that we were using percentages
+- Combat system still needs work but is usable :)
+######5/31/2022
+- Picked the project back up

 # Issues